“Natural History- a practice of intentional, focused attentiveness and receptivity to the more-than-human world, guided by honesty and accuracy.”

 Biography

 I am an Australian artist who lives and works in Canberra.
-Although primarily a painter, I work with a range of media including drawing, installation, printmaking and ceramics.
+Although primarily a painter, I work with a range of media including drawing, installation and printmaking.
 My practice focuses on communicating the sense of wonder I feel when I encounter strange or novel things in the natural world.
 Small treasures, large landscapes, living creatures and remnants of past lives and stories folded into locations inspire my practice.
 My art works aim to convey the fascination that all these things hold for me.